-Green is a hearty recommendation. yellow is optional but worth it for curiosity's sake, and red is a hard skip.
+Green is a hearty recommendation. yellow is optional but worth it for curiosity and continuity's sake, and red is a hard skip.

 Purple is where things get funky: some of these are just so insane that they have to be seen to be believed!
 If you’re the type who enjoys reading bad fanfiction for giggles, these are ones you should give a try.

 Credit goes to Bobby’s post here for inspiring me to do this.
 Also, any “content creators” looking to make a quick buck by copying this list for a Top 10 whatsit, kindly go rot in Hell.